Deeja-ish/python-project/README.md

 "Fill in the Blanks" is an interactive word game where players are presented with a story with missing words (blanks).
 The goal is to fill in these blanks correctly by guessing the right word.
 This game is built using Python and can be played via the command line interface (CLI).

 ## Features
-- Multiple difficulty levels (easy, medium, hard)
+- Multiple difficulty levels (easy, medium,)
 - Fun and engaging gameplay
-- A variety of sentences and categories
+- A variety of stories and categories

 ## Installation